Unonopsis guatterioides: Conservation

-In the ICUN Red List, U. guatterioides was categorised as Least Concern in 2018.
+The IUCN Red List assessed U. guatterioides as Least Concern in 2018.

 Uses

 There are a number of documented uses for U. guatterioides.
 An extract made from the bark, and the bark itself are known to be used to treat snakebite and fevers respectively.

 One source cites that the trunk is used for construction, however, other sources cite that the wood is of low quality, not used for construction or for fuel.
 The wood is light, and can be used for the construction of light boxes.

 In addition to use in medicine, the bark is documented to be used as strapping for carrying objects, or to make rudimentary fibre.

 Research

 Chemical analysis has mapped the phytochemistry and biological activities of U. guatterioides, showing that it contains essential oils with potential for pharmaceutical uses.

 Furthermore, research from 2014 showed that U. guatterioides extract could have potential antibacterial properties against carcinogenically implicated bacteria.

 The bark of U. guatterioides is known to contain steroid molecules.

 Finally, research from 1999 showed that U. guatterioides contains certain alkaloids which could have promise as potential antiprotozoal properties.

 There are four nucleotide sequences, and associated four protein, sequences available on NCBI.
 These are sequences of: maturase enzyme gene matK; 2 sequences of the rubisco large subunit gene, rbcL; and a sequence of the photosystem II gene, psbA.